-Kiser: Mine’s easy, but probably not too sound related.
+Kiser: Mine’s easy, but probably not too sound-related.
 But there’s this great moment that goes through the multiverses.
 There’s this great song called Story of a Girl.
 If you go back, they actually reached out to the actual artists to do different versions of it.
 When you see the boss come out of the back dungeon in the office, it’s actually Story of a Sub.
-There are these amazing moments, little attention to details.
+There are these amazing moments, little attention to detail.
 I never thought that I would, in this world, hear a BDSM version of Story of a Girl.

 Twite: And we all laughed every time that started on stage when we’d be going through these scenes and that song would pop-up, everybody in the room would be laughing.

 AD: Are there any particular sequences that you haven’t had time to talk about that you’d want to mention?

 Kiser: First, I just want to list off all of our crew, that’s the biggest thing.
 Yes, we are the heads of our sound department, but we couldn’t have done it without Daniel Raphael, our dialogue editor who worked tirelessly on this.
 Kailand Reilly who helped with sound editorial; Jacob Flack was on there to help us out.
 Our Foley team out of Canada is still the best in the business.
 Ian Chase came in and worked nights while I was working days to make sure this stuff would work.

 Alex too, she came in not knowing us because all the rest of us have been working together forever had a language— she jumped in and made it so much better, the vibe was perfect and the vibe was right, and I don’t know too many other people would deal with us as well as she did.
 [Laughs].